spencerkclark/xpartition/README.md

 output from a simulation or observational dataset that you would like to stitch together into a zarr store.
-If you have a way of combining those files lazily — i.e. opening them into dask-backed arrays — into a single dataset with maybe some additional light computations, then you can write contiguous "partitions" of that dataset out via independent processes.
+If you have a way of combining those files lazily — i.e. opening them into dask-backed arrays — into a single dataset with maybe some additional computations, then you can write contiguous "partitions" of that dataset out via independent processes.
 A "partition" corresponds to a contiguous group of dask "chunks."
 I.e. it can correspond to one or more chunks across any number of dimensions.
 A key detail is no partition straddles any dask chunks; this makes writing from independent processes completely safe.